Body

 What you call your "period" is actually only the first three to seven days of your cycle, also known as the menstrual phase.
 It is characterized by low levels of estrogen and progesterone, and you’ll shed the lining of your uterus during this phase.

 Menstruation removes two thirds of the uterine lining.
 In addition to blood, menstrual fluid contains mucus and vaginal secretion.
 The flow of menstrual blood varies throughout menstruation, it may be more or less at the start of menstruation and/or may change throughout the cycle.
 This also varies from woman to woman.
-For more on how to familiarize yourself with your own unique flow and what’s normal for your body, read this.
+For more on how to familiarize yourself with your own unique flow and what’s normal for your body, explore our detailed guide here.

 This 24-hour event happens mid-cycle, when the egg is released from the ovary.
 Estrogen levels reach their peak to thicken the uterine lining.
 Progesterone levels begin to rise to secure the uterine lining in place, along with testosterone, which will help drive your desire to be intimate.
 Meanwhile an increase in FSH and luteinizing hormone (LH) will stimulate the release of the egg, which is now ready for fertilization.
 Estrogen then drops right after the egg is released.